Takaaki-Saeki/zm-text-tts/README.md

 For other options, refer to the [ESPnet installation](https://espnet.github.io/espnet/installation.html).

 ## Data preparation
 1. Prepare a root directory (referred to as `db_root`) for several multilingual TTS corpora and text-only data.
 We have scripts to run our model in `egs2/masmultts`.
+While we assume css10 for TTS corpora and VoxPopuli for text-only data in this readme, you can use other multilingual datasets by modifying the data preparation scripts.

-2. Download and place the training data for TTS.
-If you use [css10](https://github.com/Kyubyong/css10), please downsample it from 22.05k to 16k.
+2. Download [css10](https://github.com/Kyubyong/css10) and place it in `${db_root}/css10/` for the TTS training data.
+Please downsample it from 22.05kHz to 16kHz in advance.

-3. For each token type (bytes or IPA symbols), create a TSV file to compile the data for TTS.
+3. Create a TSV file (`${db_root}/css10.tsv`) to compile the data for TTS.
 The data format of each TSV file is as follows.
 ```
 utt_name<tab>path_to_wav_file<tab>lang_name<tab>speaker_name<tab>utternace_text
 ...
 ```
 You can make the TSV file by ruinning `egs2/masmultts/make_css10_tsv.py`.
+If you use IPA symbols, you need to dump IPA symbols to `${db_root}/css10_phn.tsv` in the same format.

 4. Since runtime multilingual G2P is not implemented in ESPnet, IPA symbols must be dumped in advance.
 Replace the utterance_text in the TSV file with IPA symbols adding the suffix `_phn`.

 5. Place text datasets for the unsupervised text pre-training.
-If you are using byte tokens, put a list of utterance texts in `voxp_text/lm_data/${lang}/sentences.txt`.
+Download [VoxPopuli](https://github.com/facebookresearch/voxpopuli) and put a list of utterance texts in `voxp_text/lm_data/${lang}/sentences.txt`.
 Each `sentence.txt` looks like:
 ```
 utternace_text
 ...
 ```
-If you use IPA, you need to dump IPA symbols to `${db_root}/voxp_text/lm_data/${lang}/sentences_phn.txt` first.
+If you use IPA symbols, you need to dump IPA symbols to `${db_root}/voxp_text/lm_data/${lang}/sentences_phn.txt` in the same format.

 As a result, the root directory and the following files look like the following.
 ```